AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 model = glm::roatate(model, glm::radians(-55.0f), glm::vec3(1.0f, 0.0f, 0.0f));
 ```

-By multiplying the vertex coordinates with this model matrix we're transforming
+By multiplying the vertex coordinates with this model matrix we're transforming the vertex coordinates to world coordinates.
+Our plane that is slightly on the floor thus represents the plane in the global world.

+Next we need to create a view matrix.
+We want to move slightly backwards in the scene so the object becomes visible (when in world space we're located at the origin (0, 0, 0)).
+To move around the scene, think about the following.

+- To move a camera backwards, is the same thing as moving the entire scene forwards.

+That is exactly what a view matrix does, we move the entire scene around inversed to where we want the camera to move.

+Because we want to move backwards and since OpenGL is a right-handed system we have more in the positive z-axis